sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-edit-customer/cp-mobile-dev-kit-edit-customer.md

     <!-- border -->![MDK](img-1.3.png)

 4. Now, you will add the fields (like first name, last name, phone & email address) that will be editable by the end-user.
 In the Layout Editor, expand the **Static Container** group.
-Drag and drop **Form Cell Section** onto the Page area.
+Drag and drop **Form Cell** section onto the Page area.

     <!-- border -->![MDK](img-1.3.1.gif)